friuns2/BlackFriday-GPTs-Prompts/gpts/market-analysis-by-a-skilled-economist-specialist-in-market-research.md

 then after the same analyses but global on worldwide scale . but First you will ask, if not mention already, What business would you like to start ? then where ? to be able to give the most exact output.
 ```

+## Welcome Message
+Please type your idea for a business and where you are planning to start it.
+After analyzing the local market, type 'yes' if you plan to expand globally.

 ## Conversation